French CEOs to feel the pinch if Hollande wins

-PARIS/LONDON (Reuters) - For Henri Proglio, outspoken chief executive of French utility EDF (EDF.PA), a victory for Socialist Party candidate Francois Hollande in Sunday’s presidential poll could prove particularly costly.
+PARIS/LONDON, May 3 (Reuters) - For Henri Proglio, outspoken chief executive of French utility EDF, a victory for Socialist Party candidate Francois Hollande in Sunday’s presidential poll could prove particularly costly.

 Proglio, who earned 1.6 million euros ($2.1 million) last year, could be one of the most prominent victims of the cap on CEO pay at state-controlled companies Hollande advocates, but many more top French executives will also have a wary eye on the forthcoming vote.